When to Euthanize an Aggressive Dog

 Published: December 2, 2022

-Updated: March 22, 2024
+Updated: November 4, 2024

 Our mission is to help save dogs' and cats’ lives through our educational content.
 To support our efforts, this page may contain affiliate links.
 We earn a commission for qualifying purchases – at no cost to you.

 dog sitting next to owner with paw in handEuthanizing a dog for medical reasons has long been seen as a way to ease their suffering.
-But putting a dog down for a behavioral issue like aggression is a conversation fraught with big feelings, opinions, and controversy.
-And the argument tends to swing between "save them all" and "euthanize all risks."
-But it really is never this simple.
+But putting a dog down for a behavioral issue — like aggression — is a conversation fraught with big feelings, opinions, and controversy.

-Fortunately, over the last couple of years, the topic of behavioral euthanasia has started to be more openly discussed within the training and rescue community — but there's still a long way to go.
+Fortunately, over the last couple of years, the topic of behavioral euthanasia has started to be more openly discussed within the training and rescue community, but there's still a long way to go.

 There is quite a bit of stigma and judgment not only against dog owners who have made the hard decision to euthanize their dog due to behavior issues but also towards rescues or shelters, dog trainers, canine behavior consultants, and veterinarians involved in those cases.

 The decision to euthanize a dog for aggression is never made lightly.
 No one wants to make the decision to put a dog down.
 But someone has to when it comes to certain cases where there are no other viable options.
 And the people who do make that decision deserve compassion and support.
 The alternative is to pass along that decision to others — to another family, a shelter, a different rescue — usually with the risk of putting people or animals in danger.
-This is called "outsourcing" euthanasia, and it's something that needs to be addressed.
+This is called "outsourcing" euthanasia, and it's something that needs to be avoided.

 What Is Behavioral Euthanasia?